wohaco/despace/venera_13_14.md

 The parameters of the descent of Venera 14 were similar to the descent of Venera 13.

-X‑ray fluorescence spectrometer measured the composition of cloud aerosols at altitudes from 63 to 47 km.
+X‑ray fluorescence spectrometer measured the composition of cloud aerosols at altitudes from 63 to 47 ㎞.
 It registered sulfur in the amount of 1.07 ± 0.13 mg/m³ and chlorine in the amount of 0.167 ± 0.04 mg/m³ ([EVN‑018](venus.md))

 The Venera 14 lander performed the same set of measurements during descent in the atmosphere and after landing as Venera 13, and obtained very similar results.
 Below are the combined results of mass spectroscopic measurements on both devices ([EVN‑014](venus.md)):